FelDev/felixparadis.com-v3/content/posts/arc-dot-io.md

 # Is this ethical though?

-When I entered "arc.io review" in Google Search, the first result was [a post on Hacker News](https://news.ycombinator.com/item?id=20105509) where almost everyone said they wouldn't use it, even though some admited it's a cool technology.
+When I entered "arc.io review" in Google Search, the first result was [a post on Hacker News](https://news.ycombinator.com/item?id=20105509) where almost everyone said they wouldn't use it, even though some admitted it's a cool technology.

-Most criticism came from people seeing the idea of renting your users' bandwith as somewhat sly and potentialy not compliant with privacy regulations such as the GDPR, *potentially*.
+Most criticism came from people seeing the idea of renting your users' bandwidth as somewhat sly and potentially not compliant with privacy regulations such as the GDPR, *potentially*.

 You definitely should be wary of anyone asking you to inject their code into your users' browsers and Arc could do a better job of making us feel at ease (Maybe by being more transparent about who works there?
 Having an official Twitter account?).
 Also, while Arc's widget offers the possibility of opting out, some argue that it should be the other way around.
 Although, let's be honest, nobody would opt-in.

-So, there is room for personnal opinions here.
-But Arc is very legit when it comes to privacy and they only rent out users' bandwith if they're on wifi.
+So, there is room for personal opinions here.
+But Arc is very legit when it comes to privacy and they only rent out users' bandwidth if they're on wifi.
 To me, it sounds like a good deal as a user too; I give money to people creating content I enjoy without actually giving them money.
 It's a win-win, no?

 # Conclusion

-I think Arc is bringing an inovative solution to a real problem: creators like to get paid but users don't like to pay.
+I think Arc is bringing an innovative solution to a real problem: creators like to get paid but users don't like to pay.
 There are still some rough edges around their technology, but this should get better... "shortly".

 You do need a lot of traffic to generate serious income, but it's probably the easiest way to monetize any web project.
 As for the user experience, you've read this article on a website running Arc.
 How did it feel?